phoenix-chronobiology/phoenix-chronobiology.github.io/docs/about/index.md

 !!! bug "IDEA"
     1. The project must decide whether to allow the assignment of a given asset to multiple categories rather than to just one.
     1. The project must decide whether to govern the list of categories to avoid redundant or misunderstood keywords.
-    1. The ***Library*** could automatically create "Author" pages that list the assets produced by each author.
+    1. The plug-in can highlight the authors of each article.
 However, just as for the Blog, the project must still resolve details about author privacy.
+Keep in mind that, even if authors are highlighted, an index of posts by author is not generated, unlike the Archive and Category pages.
     1. The summary pages (*Archive*, *Category*) are similar to those implemented by [Academic Pages](https://github.com/academicpages/academicpages.github.io){: target="_blank" }.
 Because Academic Pages uses [Jekyll](https://jekyllrb.com/){: target="_blank" } rather than [MkDocs](https://www.mkdocs.org){: target="_blank" } for static site generation, the templates for Academic Pages would need converting from [Liquid](https://jekyllrb.com/docs/liquid/){: target="_blank" } to [Jinja](https://palletsprojects.com/projects/jinja/){: target="_blank" }.
 (The grammar and environments of Liquid and Jinja are similar, so the conversion would be straightforward.)

 ## Blog